Siddharth86135/Flight-Price-Prediction-Web-App-/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Machine Learning Model Used

+I used Random forest Machine Learning model in this project.

+Random forest, like its name implies, consists of a large number of individual decision trees that operate as an ensemble.
+Each individual tree in the random forest spits out a class prediction and the class with the most votes becomes our model’s prediction

+The fundamental concept behind random forest is a simple but powerful one — the wisdom of crowds.
+In data science speak, the reason that the random forest model works so well is:
+A large number of relatively uncorrelated models (trees) operating as a committee will outperform any of the individual constituent models.

+The low correlation between models is the key.
+Just like how investments with low correlations (like stocks and bonds) come together to form a portfolio that is greater than the sum of its parts, uncorrelated models can produce ensemble predictions that are more accurate than any of the individual predictions.
+The reason for this wonderful effect is that the trees protect each other from their individual errors (as long as they don’t constantly all err in the same direction).

+## Hyperparameter Tuning

+In this project I also used Hyperparameter tuning to fine tune the Random forest Regressor.

+In machine learning, hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm.
+A hyperparameter is a parameter whose value is used to control the learning process.
+By contrast, the values of other parameters (typically node weights) are learned.

+The same kind of machine learning model can require different constraints, weights or learning rates to generalize different data patterns.
+These measures are called hyperparameters, and have to be tuned so that the model can optimally solve the machine learning problem.
+Hyperparameter optimization finds a tuple of hyperparameters that yields an optimal model which minimizes a predefined loss function on given independent data.
+The objective function takes a tuple of hyperparameters and returns the associated loss.
+Cross-validation is often used to estimate this generalization performance.

 ## Deployement on Heroku
 Login or signup in order to create virtual app.
 You can either connect your github profile or download ctl to manually deploy this project.